-The separate waste bins for guests can be placed in the public areas (entrance, corridor, restaurant, parking areas, etc.).
+The separate waste bins for guests should be placed in the public areas (lobby, restaurant, conference areas, parking areas, etc.).
 The waste bins for staff can be placed in the staff canteen, changing rooms etc.

 The waste separation can be done through separate bins for different waste types or one bin with separation for different waste types.
 It is very important that there are clear instructions/signs (preferably icons or illustrations) indicating the different bins/compartments for the different types of waste.
 General/mixed/other waste is not considered a waste fraction.